call-learning/moodle-local_resourcelibrary/ARCHITECTURE.md

 Downside of this is that the field will not appear in the Course edit form if we don't use the "$CFG->customscripts" trick.

-The two custom fields are defined in the classes/customfields folder.
-They both derive from the same trait that will (common_cf_handler):
-* Define if we use categories or not
-* Edit/View capabilities

 The custom fields are backed up using moodle 2 standard backup procedure and should be restored the same way.